metabrainz/picard-docs/source/troubleshooting/no_coverart.rst

    "cover.jpg" or "folder.jpg"), and some support both.
 Picard allows you to specify how the cover art images should be saved.
 Please see the :doc:`../config/options_location` section of the Coverart options for details.

    You should also confirm that your player supports the version of the tags being written.
-Please see the :doc:`../config/options_tag_compatibility` section for more information.

 **Embedded cover image too large**